antonio-anguiano/GitHub-Pages/index.md

 # **Antonio's User Page**
 > *"Do not use semicolons.
 They are transvestite hermaphrodites, representing nothing.
-All they do is show you've been to college."* [source](https://litreactor.com/columns/foonotes-kurt-vonnegut-and-the-semicolon)
+All they do is show you've been to college."* - Kurt Vonnegut [source](https://litreactor.com/columns/foonotes-kurt-vonnegut-and-the-semicolon)
-- Kurt Vonnegut
+>

 Clearly Vonnegut did not code in C!
 But I do.
 Hello, my name is Antonio, and for the most part I'm just a normal guy.
 Aside from programming, I like to study history, english literature, and music!
 As a programmer my interests currently lie in web development.
-But I'm still learning
+But I'm still learning!
 ```
 //for each loop example
 for(int x : nums) {